The Rose and the Yew Tree

 The Rose and the Yew Tree is a tragedy novel written by Agatha Christie and first published in the UK by William Heinemann Ltd in November 1948 and in the US by Farrar & Rinehart later in the same year.
-It is the fourth of six novels Christie published under the pen name Mary Westmacott.
+It is the fourth of six novels Christie published under the pen name Mary Westmacott, and the last of the Westmacott novels to be published before the true identity of their author was publicly revealed in 1949.

 The novel's title

 The title of the novel is taken from Section V of Little Gidding from T. S. Eliot's Four Quartets.
 The full line, as quoted in the epigraph to the novel, is: